Yakunin-Design/hr-company/buglist.md

 # All links
 After page transition via @next/link header is not displayed

 # Header
 1.  <MobileMenu/> doesn't close when u click a <Link/>

 # Forms
+1. Autozoom on focus

-1. Focus default styles should be changed
+2. Focus default styles should be changed
-2. We dont use form tag, but use div instead
+3. We dont use form tag, but use div instead

 # Buttons
 Disabled status ?

-# Other bugs & tweaks

-data functions should be changed from .js to .ts

-create types for set_data.js (register)

-# Inputs

-funciton naming (eg Input in Radio component)

-# Input masks for login/register ect